-PSYC 1101 Intro to General Psychology 3 Credits
+PSYC 1101 Introduction to General Psychology 3 Credits

-Prerequisites: Satisfactory placement scores/ENGL 0989.
-A broad survey of the major topics in psychology including but not limited to research methodology, biological and social factors influencing behavior, development, learning, memory, personality and abnormal behavior/therapy.
+A broad survey of the major topics in psychology including, but not limited to, research methodology, biological and social factors influencing behavior, development, learning, memory, personality, and abnormal.

-PSYC 2103 Intro to Human Development 3 Credits
+PSYC 2103 Introduction to Human Development 3 Credits

-Prerequisites: Satisfactory placement scores/READ 0099 and ENGL 0099.
-This course examines human development across the lifespan from conception to death with an emphasis on normal patterns of physical, cognitive, social and emotional changes.
-Structured field experiences promote student competency in observation, interpretation and understanding of behavior.
+This course examines human development across the lifespan from conception to death with an emphasis on normal patterns of physical, cognitive, social, and emotional changes.
+Structured field experiences promote student competency in observation, interpretation, and understanding of behavior.

-PSYC 2126 Intro to Applied Psychology 3 Credits
+PSYC 2126 Introduction to Applied Psychology 3 Credits

 An introduction to application of psychological principles to daily life and work.
 The relationship between humans and their various environments, interpersonal communications, critical thinking, problem solving, decision making and other topics are covered.